hashicorp/terraform-provider-vault/website/docs/r/database_secret_backend_connection.md

 * `password` - (Optional) The root credential password used in the connection URL.

+* `tls_ca` - (Optional) The x509 CA file for validating the certificate
+  presented by the PostgreSQL server.
+Must be PEM encoded.

+* `tls_certificate` - (Optional) The x509 client certificate for connecting to
+  the database.
+Must be PEM encoded.

+* `private_key` - (Optional) The secret key used for the x509 client
+  certificate.
+Must be PEM encoded.

 * `auth_type` - (Optional) Enable IAM authentication to a Google Cloud instance when set to `gcp_iam`

 * `service_account_json` - (Optional) JSON encoding of an IAM access key.
 Requires `auth_type` to be `gcp_iam`.